TALK TO AN EXPERT+977-9764792172

 Accommodation and Meals on the Ama Dablam Base Camp Trek

-Most evenings during the Ama Dablam Base Camp Trek will be spent in tea houses, which are your traditional mountain lodges that offer a great place to rest your body at night after a long day of walking.
-The rooms are clean and comfortable, though shared bathroom facilities will likely be a necessity rather than a choice.
-This is no luxury experience, but a simple, honest accommodation that offers exactly what is needed: a comfortable bed, a solid roof over your head, and a chance to get some rest before hitting the trails again in the morning.
+Most evenings during the Ama Dablam Base Camp Trek, you will be staying at tea houses, which are traditional mountain lodges providing a place to rest after a long day of walking.
+The rooms are clean and comfortable, but shared bathroom facilities are common and necessary.
+This is not a luxurious experience, but it offers what you need: a comfortable bed, a roof over your head, and a chance to rest before starting the next day’s trek.

 Before setting your step on Ama Dabam Base Camp Trek, there are couple of permits that you will need to require.